diagrams/diagrams-doc/doc/diagrams-tutorial.rst

 -------------

 Every diagram has a distinguished point called its *local origin*.
-Many operations on diagrams -- such as `atop` -- work somehow with respect to the local origin.  `atop` in particular works by superimposing two diagrams so that their local origins coincide (and this point becomes the local origin of the new, combined diagram).
+Many operations on diagrams---such as `atop`---work somehow with respect to the local origin.  `atop` in particular works by superimposing two diagrams so that their local origins coincide (and this point becomes the local origin of the new, combined diagram).